open-organization/open-org-leaders-manual/27-contributors.md

 # About the contributors
-DeLisa Alexander is Executive Vice President and Chief People Officer at Red Hat.
+DeLisa Alexander is executive coach, board director, and former Executive Vice President and Chief People Officer at Red Hat.

 Bryan Behrenshausen is a community architect in the Open Source Program Office at Red Hat.
 He assists the Open Organization project and community, manages the Open Organization section of Opensource.com, and edits the *Open Organization* book series.